A Place for My Stuff (1981)

-This was the very first George Carlin album I ever owned, and to this day I’d have to say that it’s my over-all favorite.
-I probably chose it first due to the inclusion of many bits I had seen in Carlin at Carnegie (1983).
-I first bought it on cassette but I don’t think it was released on CD until 2001, which of course I re-bought.
-Hell, I even named my blog after it.
+This was the very first George Carlin album I ever owned, and to this day I’d have to say that it’s my overall favorite.
+I think one of the reasons for that is because it includes many bits I had seen in Carlin at Carnegie (1983), one of my first full introductions to Carlin.
+I first bought A Place for My Stuff on cassette, but I don’t think it was released on CD until 2001, which of course I bought as well.
+Hell, I even named my blog after this album.

 This is a unique Carlin album, because it’s not just all live stand-up comedy.
 It’s a mix of both stand-up and studio-recorded comedy sketches.
 As Carlin mentions in the biography Last Words (2009), he was planning on making a film version of stand-up routines mixed in with other footage called “The Illustrated George Carlin”, but plans for that fell through when he ran out of money to fund it.
 “In a way the album concept was an audio version of The Illustrated George Carlin – cutting away from live performance to recorded vignettes.”

 To me, A Place For My Stuff as an album also marks a rebirth in Carlin’s style.
 Starting with this album and continuing into the 1980s, Carlin sounds much more quick, efficient, and focused than he had ever sounded before.

 The album was nominated for a Grammy in 1983, but lost to Richard Pryor’s comeback album, Live on the Sunset Strip.

 I was rather surprised that Carlin didn’t have too many good things to say about the A Place for My Stuff album!
 Here’s an excerpt from Last Words (2009):